saiyasaswi-685/movie-recommender/README.md

 The objective of this project is to build a resilient distributed system where the primary **Recommendation Service** continues functioning even when its dependent services (**User Profile Service** and **Content Service**) become slow, unavailable, or fail completely.

-This is achieved by implementing state-aware Circuit Breakers that handle:
+This is achieved by implementing state-aware Circuit Breakers that manage:

 - Failure thresholds
-- Timeout management
+- Timeout handling
 - Automatic recovery
 - Graceful degradation